 Generally, three organization types are subject to their compliance requirements.

 Covered entities — are directly involved in creating and transmitting PHI by performing treatment or other procedures and accepting payments for health services.
-These organizations are subject to a full scope of HIPAA regulations.
+These organizations are subject to a full scope of HIPAA compliance requirements.

 Examples: doctors, clinics, psychologists, dentists, pharmacies, and health insurance companies.